putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 <p>&nbsp;</p>

+**Trooper FD-472 stood** at the top of the shuttle ramp.

+The sunlight was so bright, even with his helmet, that it stabbed at his eyes.

+Heat from the engines was blowing in through the opened hatch, baking him in his armor.
+Rivulets of sweat ran down his back.
+The whole planet was an assault.

+In unison, he and his squad mates marched down the ramp and onto the landing platform, their boots making a rhythmic clank on the metal ramp.

+The assault grew worse.

+The whole world had suddenly opened up.
+The view stretched in every direction, a green sea of treetops and distant mountains at the horizon.
+A shuttle flew by at low altitude, wheeling about and dropping with a thud on the platform a few meters away, shaking the entire structure on which he stood and blowing more exhaust at him.

+He'd never seen so much of ... of *anything*.
+The world he'd known was a pall of smoke and dust that hovered like a pallid dome, closing off the sky.
+The tops of buildings would hide in the orangey-brown swirls.
+It was a dull bubble with him at the center.

+Suddenly in blinding light and noise and heat ... and panic, rising.

+Somewhere in the clamor he picked out the word "attention."
+He snapped to, setting aside the oppressive heat and humidity for a moment.
+He tried to stare straight ahead, but he found himself drawn to the flurry of action around him.
+A ground crewman running and waving batons as a tug pushed a shuttle forward.
+A cluster of troopers assembled along the far edge of the platform.
+Sentry droids scanning the perimeter.

+It was more than he'd ever seen at once, even in training.
+He was drawn skyward.
+That vast expanse of blue, and then ...

+He saw it, hanging in the sky like a small moon.
+He felt himself gasp.
+It was the Death Star.
+For a moment everything fell away.

+He was suddenly calm.
+Nothing else mattered.

+<p>&nbsp;</p>

 **“Wait here,” the** lieutenant said with a bit of salt in his voice to his squad of stormtroopers neatly standing at attention near the shuttle’s landing ramp.

 The shuttle sat toward the edge of the vast Imperial landing platform at the Endor base.
-It had just touched down moments ago.
 The engines were still winding down when the lieutenant decided to head out to wherever he was going.

 The troopers watched him head toward the edge of the landing platform.
 His was a snappy, purposeful stride of the officer class, albeit somewhat awkwardly, as if his limbs were a bit too long and he wasn't used to operating them.
 His uniform seemed to be made for someone of more average proportions and then draped onto him.
 He made it to the edge before he stopped, looked around a bit and finally motioned a ground crewman over to him.
 He gesticulated broadly at the crewman.
 He seemed to be yelling at him.
 The crewman motioned in the direction of a ladder over the edge to a vertiginous climb several stories down from the landing platform.